Scott-Borecki/whether-sweater-api/README.md

 ## Getting Started

-#### Fork This Repository
+#### Fork and Clone This Repository

-[Whether, Sweater?
-API][Repository]

-#### Clone Your Forked Repository
-Copy the `https://` clone URL or SSH URL of your forked repository.
+Fork this [Repository][Repository].
+In your forked repository, copy the `https://` clone URL or SSH URL.
 Run the following command in your terminal from your project directory:
 ```bash
 $ git clone insert_copied_url_here
 ```